-Anju Chawla, Head of Volunteering, Email: firstname.lastname@example.org
+Anju Chawla, Head of Volunteering

-Neha Bagga, Coordinator, Email: email@example.com
+Neha Bagga, Coordinator

-Story of Uday Foundation | How little Uday inspired his parents to start a small foundation for health and children.
+Story of Uday Foundation | How little Arjunuday inspired his parents to start a small foundation for Health with Dignity.

 Sometimes when you are dealing with a serious problem you watch the world wandering happily by and want to either a) cry b) drown your sorrows c) say some rude words or d) all of the above, because it seems you are the only one in this sorry situation.
 Well, you are not.
 Although there will be ups and downs you will come out the other side.

 The minute Arjunuday was born, the doctors found multiple congenital defects that shattered the dreams of the parents.
 They were devastated and could not understand why they were being punished in this way.
 They had no choice but to accept the inevitable reality and decided to give him the best possible medical care.

 Perhaps this is a penalty he has to pay for being born in a third world country.
-Yes, when Uday was only one hour old he had a price tag on his life.
+Yes, when Arjunuday was only one hour old he had a price tag on his life.
 If parents If parents paid the price, they can have him, if not he has to go back to where he came from.

 Tulika and Rahul went through phases of self-pity, denial, mutual accusations and anger towards the society, which was indifferent to their problems.

-After 9 correction surgeries and 11 hospital stays , Now Uday is just another child of his age but he cannot have voluntary bowel movements and require an artificial mechanism to empty his colon, a daily enema.
+After 9 correction surgeries and 11 hospital stays , Now Arjunuday is just another child of his age but he cannot have voluntary bowel movements and require an artificial mechanism to empty his colon, a daily enema.